j-morano/buffer_manager.nvim/README.md

 <div align="center">

 # `buffer_manager.nvim`
-##### A simple plugin to easily navigate open buffers
+##### A simple plugin to easily manage Neovim buffers

 [![Neovim](https://img.shields.io/badge/Neovim%200.5+-green.svg?style=for-the-badge&logo=neovim)](https://neovim.io)
 [![Lua](https://img.shields.io/badge/Lua-blue.svg?style=for-the-badge&logo=lua)](http://www.lua.org)

-:warning: Currently in pre-alpha - may have bugs or instability :warning:
+:warning: Currently in alpha - may have bugs or instability :warning:

 </div>

 ## The never-ending problem

-I want to move easily between buffers, without relying on complex plugins with a thousand features or thinking in advance about marking buffers to access them later.

-And what about `:buffers<CR>:b<space>`?
-For me, it's not an option.
-Certain plugins cause the buffer ids to grow infinitely.
-The same happens after hours of working on a project opening and closing files...
-Thus, using ids to move between buffers is inconvenient.
-Besides, remembering portions of filenames to access the buffers seems to me to be an excessive mental overhead.
+I want to manage Neovim buffers easily, without the mental overhead of remembering its ids or partial names.
+Buffer management includes moving to a buffer and deleting/adding one or more buffers.

 ## The proposed solution

 Use a buffer-like floating window where all the open buffers are listed.
 To select one buffer, just hit its line number, or move to it and press `<CR>`.
+To delete the buffer, delete it from the list.
+To add it (predictably) add a filename to the list.

 ## Installation